DropSnorz/OwlPlug/README.md

 ## How to help

-[Download and Install](https://github.com/DropSnorz/OwlPlug/releases) OwlPlug, try to configure it, download plugins, etc...
+[Download and Install](https://github.com/DropSnorz/OwlPlug/releases) OwlPlug, configure it, download plugins, etc...
 Feel free to report any kind of problems, questions, suggestions by opening an issue in this repository.
 Here is a non exhaustive list of interesting things to report and fix:

 * Major issues, bugs, crashes
 * Typo errors and improvements. (also in this README)